- Video: How to Burp a Baby – Positions, Tips and More

-How To Burp a Newborn Baby?
+How to Burp a Newborn Baby?

 Best Positions for Burping Your Baby

-Burping baby in the lap–
+2. Burping baby on the lap.

-Burping baby while walking –
+3. Burping the baby while walking.

-- This technique can be tried once the baby has good head control.
+- This technique can be tried once the baby has good neck control.
 You may hold your baby upright, facing away from you while you stand and walk.
 Place one hand beneath the bottom and the other across the baby’s tummy to apply slight pressure.

 How Often Should You Burp Your Baby?

-- If the baby has a tendency to be gassy or spitting up, try burping after every ounce (about 30 ml) of bottle feed or every 5 minutes during breastfeeding.
+- If the baby has a tendency to be gassy or spitting up, try burping after every ounce (about 30 ml) of bottle-feed or every 5 minutes during breastfeeding.

-What if Your Baby Spits up While Burping?
+What If Your Baby Spits Up While Burping?

 - You can hold the baby in a semi-upright position after feeding.

-- Burp your baby more often while feeding or once every ounce, if the baby frequently spits up.
+- Burp your baby more often while feeding or once every ounce if the baby frequently spits up.

 - Keep rubbing your baby’s back in a circular motion.

-- If your baby is bottle -fed, you should avoid using a smaller or larger nipple hole.
+- If your baby is bottle-fed, you should avoid using a smaller or larger nipple hole.